MedhatHassan/InfoSEC/README.md

 InfoSEC is licensed under the [MIT License ↗](https://github.com/MedhatHassan/InfoSEC/blob/main/LICENSE).
 Feel free to use and modify the resources and tools included in the repository for your own purposes.

-## Introduction in Python for Cybersecurity
+## Introduction to Python for Cybersecurity

 The course "Python for Cybersecurity Introduction" is also taught by hposton.
 In this course, you will learn the basics of Python and how to use it for cybersecurity purposes.
 You will learn how to write Python scripts to automate tasks, analyze network traffic, and identify vulnerabilities.
 This course is suitable for beginners who want to learn Python for cybersecurity purposes.